 Being an Amish mom is a full-time job

 The Amish take the verse in the Bible seriously, which talks about children being as arrows, and happy is the man who has his quiver full of them.
 And the verse where God says, "Be fruitful and multiply the earth".
 They believe that having many children is a blessing.

 My mom and dad had ten children in eighteen years.
 So my mom was extremely busy when all her kids were small.
 Before any of us were old enough to do chores, she had to help milk the cows twice a day, besides all the housework, gardening, canning, and taking care of babies.
 I can not even begin to imagine how she possibly did it all?
 She did have a maid come help her for the first six weeks after she had a new baby.
 But wow, those first number of years had to be difficult, to say the least.

 Amish Women Rules

-I don’t know that the Amish actually have any written rules about a mother being a keeper at home.
+I don't think that the Amish have any written rules about a mother being a keeper at home.
 But it is expected of them to be stay-at-home mothers.
 And I would say that at least ninety-nine percent of Amish women stay at home with their children.
-This rule is taken from the KJV Bible in Titus 2:4&5, “That they may teach the young women to be sober, to love their husbands, to love their children; To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the Word of God be not blasphemed.”
+This rule is taken from the KJV Bible in Titus 2:4&5, "That they may teach the young women to be sober, to love their husbands, to love their children; To be discreet, chaste, keepers at home, good, obedient to their husbands, that the Word of God be not blasphemed."